 Despite impressive performances from England's Alastair Cook and Joe Root, Pakistan win the Test series in the UAE, 2-0.

-Rugby: Ireland retain the Six Nations title with a 40-10 victory over Scotland.
+Rugby Union: Ireland retain the Six Nations Championship with a 40-10 victory over Scotland.
 England beat France by 55-35 in the final match of the Championship to finish in second place.

 New Zealand win the World Cup, beating Australia in the final by 34-17.